InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 C) Is packed for value types that use less than 32 bytes
 D) Always starts on a new slot for reference types

+> Everything is present in the first part of this [doc](https://docs.soliditylang.org/en/v0.8.17/internals/layout_in_storage.html)
+Details on why references types are stored in a new slot [here](https://docs.soliditylang.org/en/v0.8.17/internals/layout_in_storage.html#mappings-and-dynamic-arrays)
+But to make it simple, as dynamic variables have unpredictable size, they cannot be stored in a packed way, the values they reference to are stored in a data location calculated using [the hash of the slot + other values], where the reference object is stored.
+If 2 different dynamic variables were stored in a same slot, there’s a possibility that [the hash of their slot + other values] are the same, thus implying the values they references to will overlap
+>

 ---

 **Q4 For contract A {uint256 i; bool b1; bool b2; address a1;} the number of storage slots used is**